nikcleju/IT_Course/Lectures/01_DiscreteInformationSources.md

 Example:

-- Consider the sentence: "your favorite football team lost the last match"
+- Suppose I roll a dice and tell you the result:

+  "The value is 6"

 - Does this message carry information?
 How, why, how much?

 - Consider the following facts:

   - the message carries information only when you don't already know the result
   - if you already known the result, the message is useless (brings no information)
   - if the result was to be expected, there is little information.
-If the result is highly unusual, there is more information in this message (think betting)
+If the result is highly unusual, there is more information in this message.

 ### Information and events

 - We define the notion of **information** for a **probabilistic event**

-   - the happening of a probabilistic event = creation of information

 - Information brought by an event depends on the **probability** of the event